wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-cat-tressym-giant.md

 **Damage:** 1D4 <br>
 **Movement:** fast, climb average, fly fast &nbsp; &nbsp; **Morale:** coward <br>

 Cats are stealthy and have a very keen sense of sight and smell allowing them to operate in the dark.
-Additionnaly tressym can smell illusions and poison as well as talk the language of cats.
+Additionnaly giant tressyms can smell illusions and poison as well as talk the language of sphinxes.

 **Attacks:** Each round, the terssym can perform one of these actions: